 My Creative Process

 From the very beginning I observed very closely my rhythms, the rhythm of my breathing, the movement of my hand and body.
-I watched my thoughts.
+I watched my thoughts and sensed my inner being.
 I was constantly experimenting.
 Everything about drawing and painting was an experiment to me.
 I had little interest in learning how to create certain colors, composition or design.
-I had faith that by touching into the natural truth of my own being, being part of this Universe and nature, all that would come through naturally.
-My intent was on freeing myself to let go, to learn to play again, to create and to allow my own soul to be fully in the creation, fully expressed through my body.
+I had faith that by touching into the natural truth of my own being, being part of this Universe and nature, all of that would come through naturally.
+My intent was on freeing myself to let go, to learn to play again, to create and to allow my whole self and soul to be fully in the creation, fully expressed through my body.

 Besides music, nature was my main source of inspiration.
 Even though my paintings were very abstract, nature and music are what people saw in my paintings, bodies and faces too.
 The energies and vibrations of nature delighted me, so no wonder my paintings were of nature.
 There never were actual trees, bubbling streams, wind or human forms consciously being painted, though their movement, energy, endless variation of lines and forms subconsciously found their way into my work.

 Looking back, it is clear to me that my years creating art work transformed me and was a path of spiritual and personal growth.
 My main intent was always to deepen my connection to God.
 I was always searching to tune into that which is sacred in all of life and nature.
 I wanted to marry spirit and matter in my life and artwork.

 Art Led Me Into Being a Counselor and Healer